michwng/HTML-projects/README.md

 # HTML-projects
-A portfolio of the HTML content I have made
+A portfolio of the HTML content I have made.